Is Marlins’ Hot Stove Spending a Prelude to Another Fire Sale?

 Source: Baseball-reference.com

 If the Marlins increase payroll to $100 million, but revenues do not increase as expected, could baseball be in store for another fire sale?
 Considering the long-term commitment to South Florida indicated by the new stadium, that doesn’t seem as likely, but it’s worth noting the team has so far refused to include no-trade clauses in their contract offers, as reported by the MLB Network’s Peter Gammons.
-The economics of baseball in Miami are impossible to forecast, but if the Marlins continue to add top-level talent, and can keep existing young superstars like Mike Stanton, Josh Johnson, and Hanley Ramirez, it wouldn’t take a crystal ball to predict long-term success on the field.
+The economics of baseball in Miami are impossible to forecast, but if the Marlins continue to add top-level talent, and can keep existing young superstars like Mike Stanton, , and , it wouldn’t take a crystal ball to predict long-term success on the field.
 Unfortunately, it’s also not hard to envision another fire sale.

 5 Responses to Is Marlins’ Hot Stove Spending a Prelude to Another Fire Sale?